Accessibility

 Accessibility and Content

 Accessible content is clear, readable, and understandable.
-It avoids unnecessary complexity and gives users enough context to make decisions.

 Accessibility is not only a development task.
 Writers, designers, developers, marketers, and content editors all affect whether a page is accessible.